My mother was petrified of rats and mice.

 Absolute, glorious Mayhem broke out.
 People poured pell-mell out in panic.
 There was almost a stampede.
 Thankfully no one was hurt.
 But everyone was sure a brutal murder had been committed in the balcony section and a particularly giddy-headed female had just discovered the body.
 The movie, I remember well, was the Hindi movie Wo Kaun Thi.
-You can image the effect, right?
+You can imagine the effect, right?

-The show couldn’t be resumed and the theater had to refund everyone’s money.
+The show couldn’t be resumed and the theatre had to refund everyone’s money.
 There was no end of bother.
 When the manager came to remonstrate, she let loose at him in her elitist English.
 He retreated in haste like a scalded cat.
 Poor man!
 All through, my dad defended her fatheadedness most steadfastly and refused to budge without getting his own refund.
 The cheek of them, honestly!

 My mother was truly, absolutely and unapologetically a Mayhem Generator.
 Tornadoes had nothing on her.
 My father was the perfect corollary to her.
 He defended her passionately no matter what she did.
 In all the years I saw them together, I never saw him question her.
 He never so much as said- even privately- “Renu, you shouldn’t have done that.”
-On the contrary, he told her she did good by holding people to a better standard.
+On the contrary, he told her she did well by holding people to a better standard.

 Happy Mother’s Day Ma!